5hubham5ingh/WallWiz/README.md

 | `-h, --help`           |          |           | Print help.                                                                                     |
 | `--version`            |          |           | Print the program version.                                                                      |

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests to extend the functionality of WallWiz.
+Feel free to submit pull requests.

+- For extension scripts, name the script after the program for which it is intended, followed by your GitHub username to ensure uniqueness.
+  **Syntax**: `programName@userName.js`
+  **Example**: `kittyTerminalEmulator@5hubham5ngh.js`
+- The beginning of the script should contain information about it.
+For reference, check out the [existing scripts](https://github.com/5hubham5ingh/WallWiz/tree/main/themeExtensionScripts).

+- To contribute wallpapers, visit the [wallpapers repository](https://github.com/5hubham5ingh/WallWiz/tree/wallpapers).

 ## Future Plans